Alec-Nelson/GobblerExchange/README.md

 # GobblerExchange

 Implemented:
-- User can view, create, edit, and delete forum posts, calendar events, notes, polls, forum comments, and notes comments
+- User can view, create, edit, and delete forum posts, calendar events, notes, polls, forum comments (create/view only), and notes comments (create/view only)
 - User can upvote/downvote forum posts and notes
 - Null checks are implemented.
 If the forum has 0 posts, the calendar has 0 upcoming events, there are 0 notes, there are 0 comments, or there are 0 polls, the website says "There doesn't seem to be any ____"
 - User can open/close polls; Open polls will allow user interaction and closed polls will say [closed] and won't allow the user to submit their response.